 The last time we heard from Brad Meltzer was when he "investigated" whether Houdini was murdered on his show Decoded.
 Among the many, many untruths perpetuated in that episode was the allegation that Bess Houdini murdered her husband because he suppressed her own show business ambitions.
-It was preposterous and offensive, but typical of the conspiracy-laden "reality" programs which are Meltzer's specialty.
+It was preposterous and offensive, but typical of the conspiracy-laden pseudo-scholarship of "reality" TV which is Meltzer's specialty.

 Now Meltzer is back with a new novel, The Escape Artist, in which he once again wraps Houdini with conspiracy.
 This time he's reviving the idea that the great magician worked as a spy.
 Now, I don't mind having Houdini doing spy work or even fighting vampires...in fiction.
 And as with David Saltman's recent Houdini Unbound, which also features Houdini as a spy, I was going to do a post today recommending Meltzer's book as a fun new bit of Houdini fiction.